Installation

 wget https://baileylab.brown.edu/MIPTools/download/miptools_dev.sif

-MIPTools can also be built from source using the definition file provided in the GitHub repository.
+The MIPTools sif file can also be built from source using the build.sh shell script provided in the build folder of the GitHub repository.
+This could be useful if, for example, you want to tweak the behavior of MIPTools by editing the source code.
+This relies on a working copy of singularity and a machine with sudo privileges.
 You can install the most recent release using the following:

 git clone https://github.com/bailey-lab/MIPTools.git